A rapidly progressing disease that affects the nerves

 MND attacks the nerve cells that control our muscles, which enable us to move, speak, breathe, swallow and, ultimately, live.
 This means that, in most cases, a person with MND will die within two to four years of diagnosis.

 Worryingly, over the past 30 years, the rate of MND in Australia has increased rapidly.
-The death toll has risen by 250%.
+The death toll has risen by 250 per cent.

-However, the vast majority of MND cases (90%) are sporadic and have no known cause.
+However, the vast majority of MND cases (90 per cent) are sporadic and have no known cause.
 Our research suggests environmental factors may play a role and we are actively searching for common links that may lead to a breakthrough.

 Symptoms